Get Help With A Sort Code Data Breach Claim

 If you make a successful claim for a sort code data breach, then you could receive compensation for up to two types of damages: Material damage and non-material damage.

 Non-material damage compensation addresses the effects the breach had on your mental health.
-For example, if you suffer anxiety, depression, or PTSD because of the breach, this would be covered under non-material damage compensation.
+For example, non-material damage could compensate you for post traumatic stress disorder (PTSD), anxiety or depression caused by the data breach.

 The compensation guideline brackets in the table below are taken from the Judicial College Guidelines.
 Those valuing your claim may refer to this document, as it provides guideline compensation brackets for a number of injuries and illnesses.
 Please note that these are only guideline amounts.